 Plenty of sites are guilty of “keyword stuffing.”
 This is a black-hat SEO tactic that involves repeating the same keyword multiple times on a page.

-Not only does this type of content come off as inauthentic, Google knows what you’re doing — and they don’t like it either.
+Not only does this type of content come off as inauthentic, but Google knows what you’re doing — and they don’t like it either.

-Flooding your site with keywords isn’t going to get you the organic traffic you’re seeking.
 It’s a better use of your time to focus on creating great content that will lead to unique ranking improvements, such as content that follows E-E-A-T (experience, expertise, authority, and trustworthiness) standards.

 Pro tip: When you focus more on generating relevant, in-depth content that educates and helps your target audience rather than what you think the algorithm wants, you can start to see your organic traffic grow steadily over time.